Spain Golden Visa 2023: The Definitive Guide

-In Spain, you will only be taxed on your worldwide income if you are a resident there for less than 183 days in any year.
-Additionally, for non-residents, tax is at a flat 24.75% for any income derived from the country, such as rental income.
+In Spain, you will only be taxed on your worldwide income if you are a Spanish tax resident.
+For non-residents, there is a flat 24.75% tax rate for income earned in Spain, such as rental income.

-The Golden Visa Spain allows you to include your family so they can get residency in Spain as well.
+Golden Visa Spain allows you to include your family in the program.
 Your spouse and children under the age of 18 are guaranteed residence permits.

-Moreover, some other family members might also be eligible to gain residency, such as your parents or children over the age of 18, if they’re entirely dependant on you.
+Some other family members may also be eligible, such as your parents or children over the age of 18, if they’re dependent on you.

-This might just be the most attractive benefit of this program.
-Spain requires no minimum stay requirement to maintain your Golden Visa.
-As a matter of fact, you only have to enter the country once per year to keep your permit.
-After your Golden Visa application, you receive your temporary permit, which is valid for one year or two years if you visit Spain.
-After that, you can renew your residence permit for five years successively.
+Spain requires no minimum stay requirement to maintain your Spanish Golden Visa card.
+You only have to enter the country once per year to keep your permit.
+After your Golden Visa application, you receive your temporary permit, which is valid for either a year or two years, if you visit Spain.
+After that, you can renew your residence permit for five years at a time.